jkobierczynski/hackthebox/october/october.md

 $ mysql --version
 mysql  Ver 14.14 Distrib 5.5.55, for debian-linux-gnu (i686) using readline 6.3
 ```

+We login into the mysql database and find the accounts we entered:

 ```
 $ mysql --host=localhost --user=october --password='OctoberCMSPassword!!' october